SpiffInc/spiff_engineering_exercises/README.md

 * Clean and readable code
 * Object-oriented programing that separates out smaller steps into easy to trouble shoot methods.
-* The functions/methods you create have unit tests (i.e. pytest)
+* The functions/methods you create have unit tests
 * Code should be self contained, meaning someone else should have every thing in the repo they would need in order to run the code (locally or deployed with a production service).
-  * Python package requirements are included
+  * Package requirements are included
   * Test are contained in the repo
   * README.md has basic summary of how the code works and steps needed to run